 At Pulse Real Estate, we can provide our clients the exact amount of taxes and fees to be paid once we know the market value of the property.
 Please contact us if you would like a free quotation.

-Stamp Duty is 0.5% of the value of the purchase price.
-This tax is normally paid by the seller or equally between buyer and seller and not imposed when on the Business Tax is due.
+Stamp Duty: The Stamp Duty is 0.5% of the value of the purchase price.
+The stamp fee is not imposed when the Business Tax is due.

 Lease Registration Fee